 It plays a significant role in making or completing a sentence perfectly.
 It can change a sentence’s meaning when used by adding a preposition, adverb, or both.
 Let us discuss the definition of a phrasal verb.

 What is a Phrasal Verb?

-A phrasal verb is a kind of verb that combines a verb with a preposition or adverb or even in some cases both preposition and adverb.
-It changes the exact meaning of a verb when it combines with preposition or adverb.
-Examples of phrasal verbs with meanings and examples:
+A phrasal verb is a kind of verb that combines a verb with a preposition or adverb or, even in some cases, both preposition and adverb.
+It changes the exact meaning when it combines with prepositions or adverbs.
+Examples of phrasal verbs are given below:

 - He calls off his teammate from the field.

-- All of his dreams break down by an accident.
+- All of his dreams break down by accident.

 - The patient comes round soon

 - It’s tough to put up with reality.